 Huawei's latest wearable is a good fitness tracker wearing the clothes of a bad smartwatch.

 The smartwatch market is a tough place to compete.
 As it's evolved, it's become more focused on fitness tracking than blowing up your wrist with notifications.
-That's understandable given our increasing need to disconnect from our digital obligations.
+That's understandable given our increasing need to

 So if the Huawei Watch 2 was the company's full-featured, app-running, LTE-connecting smartwatch then the Watch GT is a wearable with a different set of priorities.
 The idea is to target a lower price point with a watch that only does what you really want it to.
 So fully-fledged apps are out, basic notification mirroring and health tracking is in.
 As is epic battery life, by way of a pared-back OS that's far more limited than Google's Wear OS.